juju927/golf-scorecard/README.md

 [ Node.js ](https://nodejs.org/en) - runtime environment for the application

+## 🧊 Future developments

+⬜️ Implement handicap calculations
+⬜️ **Stroke Analysis** - calculates average performance of club based on user input ⬜️ **Course Notes** - prompts user with notes they saved pertaining to courses right as they are about to play the hole

+## 🙇🏻‍♀️ Attribution

+Home page icons by [justicon](https://www.flaticon.com/authors/justicon)

 ## 🐰

 This application was created for my dad.
 May his golf days be sunny 🌤️ and his golf scores great 💯.